wp-plugins/easy-wp-latex-lite/readme.txt

 = Pro Version =

 This release is the freely distributed version of *Easy WP LaTeX*.
 It is fully functional.
-But the **[Pro Version](http://buy.thulasidas.com/easy-latex/ "Pro version of the Easy WP LaTeX plugin for only $2.95")** gives you more features and benefits.
-For instance, it gives you an option to cache the formula images so that your pages load faster.
+But the **[Pro Version](http://buy.thulasidas.com/easy-latex "Pro version of the Easy WP LaTeX plugin for only $4.95")** gives you more features and benefits.

+1. In the Pro version, the plugin caches the formula images so that your pages load faster.
+2. You also get an option to align the formula image with respect to the text around it by tweaking the vertical alignment of your equations.

 New features and bug fixes will first appear in the Pro version before being ported to this freely distributed edition.
-Also available in the Pro version is an option to align the formula image with respect to the text around it.

 = Alternatives =

 1. *Latex for WordPess* by zhiqiang, on which this plugin is based, has caching and JS based image generation.
 But it lacks intuitive color matching and theme-dependent settings.
 2. *JetPack* also lets you insert LaTeX formulas, again color matching is not easy.

 == Upgrade Notice ==

-Compatibility with WP4.1.
+Admin page and documentation changes.

 == Screenshots ==